One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

-The formulation (\ref{eq:cnn_grad}) is quite computationally friendly and can be implemented by the convolution operator in any standard toolkit.
+where the rest of the network and loss function are abbreviated as $\mathcal{L}$.
+Eq. (\ref{eq:cnn_grad}) is quite computationally friendly and can be implemented by the convolution operator in any standard toolkit.

-When the kernel tensor is small, the noise generation in (\ref{eq:cnn_perturb}) may be costly with respect to the parameter size.
-An alternative way to perturb the neuron is injecting noises to the parameters:
+When the kernel tensor is small, the logit perturbation may be costly concerning the parameter size.
+An alternative way to perturb the neuron is to inject noises into the parameters: $v = x*\hat{\theta} + b$, $\hat{\theta}^{o,i} = \theta^{o,i} + \sigma^o \varepsilon^{o,i}$, where the elements in $\varepsilon^{o,i}$ are independently and normally distributed.
+Then, we treat $\theta$ as the input and output of an identity mapping module and apply Theorem \ref{theorem:lr}, resulting in